 Importantly, they needed a provider that could offer them both SMS (short-term) and WhatsApp (long-term) communication, along with a user-friendly dashboard and state-of-the-art tracking and reporting functionality.
 This is where CM.com stepped up to the plate.

 The CM.com team was quick to answer the needs of Sasfin’s digital team.
-Within one month, Sasfin’s existing SMS database had been migrated from their previous service provider, CM.com’s SMS Gateway API had been implemented and the entire system had been tested.
+Within one month, Sasfin’s existing SMS database had been migrated from their previous service provider, the Business Messaging API had been implemented and the entire system had been tested.

 Sasfin uses the API to easily manage marketing and transactional communication, providing clients with useful information and support.
 For example, SMS communication can help a client access an account with a one-time pin or reset their passwords.

 The next phase in the project is to transition to WhatsApp.
 CM.com is currently helping Sasfin progress from SMS-based messaging to WhatsApp Business messaging, allowing Sasfin to enrich its customer service and support efforts.
 By switching to WhatsApp, Sasfin will be able to engage in two-way communication with clients by sending personalised messages to businesses all around the world via a single API.

 At the start of this project, Sasfin was sending 10 000 SMSes per month; in less than a year and a half, the business now sends 250 000 SMSs per month.
 This not only enabled continuous and targeted client communication but has also resulted in saving 3 cents per SMS, essentially halving Sasfin’s SMS messaging expenses since partnering with CM.com.